Ziang-Lu/Design-Patterns/Other Patterns/Mock Object Pattern/Mock Object Pattern.md

 <br>

 **Note that when mock objects are replaced back by real objects, the end-to-end functionality will need further testing.
-These will be integration tests rather than unit tests**
+These will be integration tests rather than unit tests.**